 The Public-Private Partnership Law Review: Italy

 PPPs have been formally used in Italy for more than 20 years.
-An initial law on PPPs was issued in 1998,2 but the first comprehensive regulation was only issued in 2006 in the first Public Procurement Code,3 then replaced in 2016 by a new code4 that implemented EU Directives 2014/23/EU, 2014/24/EU and 2014/25/EU.
-While Part IV of the new Public Procurement Code (Code) is the primary legal source regulating PPPs, several secondary sources contribute to its regulation and its implementation, including ministerial decrees and the National Anti-Corruption Authority (ANAC) guidelines.5 The Code will be supplemented by an implementation regulation6 but on the basis of its draft it will not replace all current secondary sources, part of which shall continue to apply also after the regulation enters into force.
+An initial law on PPPs was issued in 1994,2 but the first comprehensive regulation was only issued in 2006 in the first Public Procurement Code,3 then replaced in 2016 by a new code4 that implemented EU Directives 2014/23/EU, 2014/24/EU and 2014/25/EU.
+While Part IV of the new Public Procurement Code (the Code) is the primary legal source regulating PPPs, several secondary sources contribute to its regulation and its implementation, including ministerial decrees and the National Anti-Corruption Authority (ANAC) guidelines.5 The Code will be supplemented by an implementation regulation6 but on the basis of its draft it will not replace all current secondary sources, part of which shall continue to apply also after the regulation enters into force.

 In Italy PPP has been used, inter alia, to build and operate infrastructures in the following sectors: